lexik/LexikMaintenanceBundle/Resources/doc/index.md

             # Option 2 : for dsn, you must have a column ttl type datetime in your table.
             options: {dsn: "mysql:dbname=maintenance;host:localhost", table: maintenance, user: root, password: root}  # the dsn configuration, name of table, user/password

+        #Optional. response code and status of the mantainence page
+        response:
+            code: 503
+            status: "Service Temporarily Unavailable"

 ### Commands